virtual-labs/exp-built-in-functions-iitk/experiment/aim.md

 ### <b>Aim</b>
-To understand the basics of functions used in Python programming language
+In this experiment the Student will be able to understand the basics of functions used in Python programming language with the help of a iterative simulator.